biemond/biemond-orawls-vagrant-solaris/puppet/modules/orawls/README.markdown

     jms_subdeployment_instances:
        'jmsClusterModule:jmsServers':
           ensure:     'present'
-          target:     'jmsServer1,jmsServer2'
+          target:
+           - 'jmsServer1'
+           - 'jmsServer2'
-          targettype: 'JMSServer,JMSServer'
+          targettype:
+          - 'JMSServer'
+          - 'JMSServer'
        'jmsClusterModule:wlsServers':
           ensure:     'present'
+          target:
-          target:     'WebCluster'
+           - 'WebCluster'
+          targettype:
-          targettype: 'Cluster'
+           - 'Cluster'

-###wls_saf_remote_context
+### wls_saf_remote_context

-it needs wls_setting and when domain is not provided it will use the 'default', title must also contain the jms module name
+it needs wls_setting and when identifier is not provided it will use the 'default', title must also contain the jms module name

 or use puppet resource wls_saf_remote_context